As part of RECOVER, patients with CF will undergo several tests at baseline and then at regular intervals. These tests include:

 A CT scan is a detailed three-dimensional image of the inside of the lungs and airways.
 It allows us to collect detailed information in relation to CF lung disease.
 CT scans extremely helpful in CF but are associated with radiation, so they must be used carefully over a person’s lifetime.
 The type of CT needed in CF can be performed with substantially less radiation than a standard CT scan.
 Many centres around the world perform low dose CT scans every two years in people with CF as part of annual assessment.
 Our partners in the LungAnalysis Core in Erasmus, Rotterdam have been working with hospitals around the world to standardise CT scanners, advise on ultra-low dose protocols and analyse the results.
 LungAnalysis has worked with each centre in RECOVER to standardise scanners and help keep doses down.
 Scans will be needed for RECOVER at baseline, year one and year two.
 Scans that are used as part of standard care can be used for RECOVER as long as the protocol is the same (we are standardising this in all sites).

 Sweat chloride is a painless procedure and will be performed on both arms.
 Two small electrodes are placed on the arm with a gel disc for 5 minutes to stimulate sweating.
 Then a small sweat collecting “watch” is placed on the arm to collect the sweat.
 This takes roughly around 45 minutes in total to complete (30-minute sweat collection time per arm).
-This will be performed at baseline, the initiation of Kaftrio® (these may be the same in many subjects), 3 months, 1 year and 2 years.
+This will be performed at baseline, the initiation of Kaftrio® (these may be the same in many subjects), at 6 months, 1 year and 2 years.
 Sweat will be analysed on samples using a specialised machine at each centre.
 This information will then be input into the database by the CF researcher.

 Nasal lavages will only be performed on participants 12 years and over.
 These will be performed at baseline, 6 months and 1 year.
 A nasal lavage is a technique in which the nasal cavity is washed to flush out mucus from the nose and sinuses.
 10mls of sterile saline will be slowly washed into each nostril with the participants head reclined.
 This stays in the airways for 10 seconds before the participant leans forward and allows the saline to drain into a collection container.
 This is a painless assessment that takes about 5 minutes to perform.
 The participant will be coached on the technique prior to sample collection by the CF research coordinator/nurse.
 This will allow us to track nasal inflammation through RECOVER by measuring inflammatory mediators and any bacterial that may be present within the lavage.